 - Planning events such as fundraisers, panel discussions and press conferences

-- Scheduling media interviews with company executives
+- Handling media relations, such as scheduling public interviews with company executives

 - Traveling to industry conferences to represent the organization